purdue-cs193-fall-2019/homework-1-richzli/index.md

-# What I like about CS 193
+# Richard Li's First CS 193 HW

 - hopefully I will be able to learn some tools I'm not as familiar with, such as vim or linux command line
 - chill class just for learning more of those "soft skills" to offset the actual lectures